matloff/omsi/README.md

 QUESTION -ext .py -run "python omsi_answer1.py"

-Write a function half() that will return x/2, and freestanding code will print half(3).
+Write a Python function half() that will return x/2, and freestanding code will print half(3).

 QUESTION